Vanishborn/VirPlot/README.md

 - A genome line labeled 5' -> 3'
 - Color-coded feature rectangles alternating above and below the genome line
 - Optional product names labeled inside or near each box
-- A smooth or raw depth curve aligned below
+- A depth curve if a single depth file is provided
+- A stacked area chart if multiple depth files are provided
 - Optional shaded gap regions for each threshold tested
 - Optional CSV report listing contiguous coverage intervals and gaps